Artificial intelligence is transforming industries, and it is providing a competitive advantage to early adopters.

 The “echo chamber” of AI press releases means that more and more companies will believe that the wrong AI projects are the right ones.

-How Companies with No Data Science Skills Can Win with AI – Critical Insights from Three Years of Research
+How Professionals with No Data Science Skills Can Win in the Era of AI

 As it turns out, many of the most critical factors in successfully leveraging AI for a business use-case have nothing to do with data science expertise.